HackerDaGreat57/3dOS/README.md

 # 3dOS
 This project aims to (eventually) compete with Microsoft Windows.
-Therefore, I do not trust GitHub, a Microsoft-hosted service, with my code.
-The repository is located [here](https://gitea.hdg57.eu.org/HackerDaGreat57/3dOS).
+Therefore, I do not trust GitHub, a Microsoft-hosted service, with my code. ~~The repository is located [here](https://gitea.hdg57.eu.org/HackerDaGreat57/3dOS).~~

 ## Server Updates (newest to oldest)
+**Update 12/11/2022 8:58 PM (PST):** I have learned my lesson of always sticking to LTSes.
+The server will be offline until Ubuntu gets postgresql support for kinetic on arm64.
+Next time an LTS rolls around I'll be staying at that for a while.

 **Update 12/10/2022 1:06 PM (PST):** Gitea is now running on a different but still old server.
 I got a free domain on https://nic.eu.org/ and connected it to Cloudflare, and now I'm hosting my server without port forwarding via a Cloudflare Tunnel. *Security above all else!*

 Gitea will be fully migrated to a local Raspberry Pi 4 8GB (connected to GbE) sitting on my desk by Wednesday, if not by Monday night.
 (SD card shipments take time, OK?!)
 Apparently Scythe had trouble setting up a sandbox on their server 😕